anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 }
 ```

- In order for a new PGF Steward to be elected (or removed), $\frac{2}{3}$ of validating power must vote on the `StewardProposal` and more than half of the votes must be in favor.
-If more than half of the votes are against the proposal, the Steward set is kept the same, and the proposer of the proposal loses their escrowed funds.
+  In order for a new PGF steward to be elected (or removed), $\frac{2}{3}$ of validating power must vote on the `StewardProposal` and more than half of the votes must be in favor.
+If more than half of the votes are against the proposal, the steward set is kept the same, and the proposer of the proposal loses their escrowed funds.

 See the example below for more detail, as it may serve as the best medium for explaining the mechanism.

-### Voting on the Steward
+### Voting for stewards
-After the `StewardProposal` has been submitted, and once the Steward's address has been constructed and broadcasted, the Steward address can be voted on by governance particpants.
+After the `StewardProposal` has been submitted, and once the steward's address has been constructed and broadcasted, the steward address can be voted on by governance participants.
 All voting must occur between `votingStartEpoch` and `votingEndEpoch`.

-The vote for a Steward addresses's membership will be constructed as follows:
+The vote for a new steward nomination will be constructed as follows:

 Each participant submits a vote through governance:
 ```rust